CTMQ

 He and his crew created short little trails, picnic areas, a “warming house,” a sugar shack, and a large-gauge (G scale) train layout.
 And, of course, the covered bridge.

-After a protracted battle with Somers’ residents and the zoning commission, the Farm obtained a liquor permit and after opening in 2010, it became a destination for smaller weddings as well as prom and engagement photoshoots.
+After a protracted battle with Somers’ residents and the zoning commission, the Farm obtained a limited liquor permit and after opening in 2010, it became a destination for smaller weddings as well as prom and engagement photoshoots.
 Weddings are held inside the bridge, which… is a bit risky.
 (My wedding was in a barn, so who am I to talk.)

 CTMQ’s Covered Bridges